yaleh/kcp-shadowsocks-server/README.md

   yaleh/kcp-shadowsocks-server bootstrap
 ```

-NOTICE: KCPTUN crypt option needs to be set at the client also to make it work.
+KCPTUN crypt option needs to be set at the client also to make it work.

 ### Notice